Chinese calligraphy: Imperial China

 For more than 2,000 years, China's literati—Confucian scholars and literary men who also served the government as officials—have been connoisseurs and practitioners of this art.
 In Imperial China, the graphs on old steles—some dating from 200 BC, and in xiǎozhuàn style (small seal script)—are still accessible.

 Scribes in China and Mongolia practiced the art of calligraphy to copy Buddhist texts.
 Since these texts were so venerated, the act of copying them down (and the beautiful calligraphy employed) was supposed to have a purifying effect on the soul.
 "The Act of copying them [Buddhist texts] could bring a scribe closer to perfection and earn him merit."

 In about 220 BC, the emperor Qin Shi Huang (秦始皇, 259–210 BC), the first to conquer the entire Chinese basin, imposed several reforms, among them Li Si's (李斯, 246 BC – 208 BC) character unification, which created a set of 3300 standardized xiǎozhuàn characters.
 Although the main writing implement of the time was already the brush, little paper survives from this period, and the main examples of this style are on steles.

+Emperor Huizong (宋徽宗, 1082–1135), Auspicious Cranes (瑞鶴圖), Northern Song dynasty.
+The emperor’s inscription in slender-gold script (shòujīnshū), written directly on the painting, forms an integral part of the composition, asserting both aesthetic refinement and imperial authority.

+The Daguanshengzuo Stele (大觀聖作之碑), inscribed with imperial calligraphy by Emperor Huizong, early 12th century CE.

 The lìshū style (clerical script) which is more regularized, and in some ways similar to modern text, were also authorised under Qin Shi Huang.
-While it is a common mistake to believe that lishu was created by Cheng Miao alone during Qin Shi Huang’s regime, lishu was developed from pre-Qin era to the Han dynasty (202 BC – 220 AD).
+While it is a common mistake to believe that lishu was created by Cheng Miao alone during Qin Shi Huang's regime, lishu was developed from pre-Qin era to the Han dynasty (202 BC – 220 AD).